 - Use skin care products that contain ingredients that slow skin cell turnover.
 The best example of this are the products that contain tar.

-- Use skin care products that exfoliate excessive scale.
+- Use skin care products that use keratolytics to exfoliate excessive scale.
+This is like a 'chemical peel' for psoriasis done gently and daily.
 Examples include BHAs (salicylic acid) and AHAs (lactic and glycolic acids).

 - Address facial seborrhea (a.k.a. dandruff) because it often coexists with psoriasis in the crossover variant called sebo-psoriasis.

 - Treat scalp psoriasis with shampoos and leave-on treatments.

 - Look for and treat foot fungus, because it's extremely common and can look like psoriasis, many psoriasis patients have it on their feet, and it's just one more rash that psoriasis patients don't need to suffer from.